 Engage for Impact

 When Malaysia faced its first wave of COVID-19 infections, the Kita jaga Kita (we take care of ourselves) initiative was in part founded by a local author Hanna Alkaf to provide help to NGOs (non-government organisations) in need.
 Within a few days, the hashtag was trending across all social platforms, including Instagram and Twitter and #kitajagakita eventually found place in several campaigns of public interest.
-From celebrities like Harith Iskander to fashion influencers like Sarah Lian, everyone took to their social feed sharing their own #kitajagakita efforts to support the community at large.
+Celebrities like Harith Iskander, took to their social feed sharing their own #kitajagakita efforts to support the community at large.

 View this post on Instagram

 The biggest takeaway from this entire campaign indicates, that as a brand, if you are championing a corporate social responsibility project with the potential to create a positive impact, there is no better place to do so than with the influencer market.
 Accelerated by the pandemic, influencers in Malaysia are keen to go the extra mile to support brands who are socially conscious and work for local causes.
 As such, brands should look at weaving in an element of impact to their influencer campaigns to drive further engagement across social channels.

 With 11,488,000 Instagram users in Malaysia accounting for nearly 34.3% of its entire population, Instagram is arguably the most common platform of choice when it comes to managing influencer campaigns.
 That said, with growing numbers of active social media users, other platforms like Twitter, YouTube, TikTok and Linkedin are not too far behind.
 Over the last years, Tiktok amassed 4 million users in Malaysia and LinkedIn alone has close to 6 million active users.

 As the use of social media in Malaysia continues to diversify through generations, consumer interests and even content style, audiences expect brands to deliver content that matches their preferences.
 Whether it is through branded content or influencers.